garrandall/popular-music-data/tracks/there-it-is-ginuwine.md

 That ungrateful shit (that ungrateful shit)
 There you go again, complanin'
 What your aim is
-I don't know but I'm...
+I don't know but I'm

 I'm not doing this shit for nothing (no I ain't)